 Business, professional and government leaders quickly enlisted in the cause of building what some called a "Space University" to educate current and future students for promising space-age careers in engineering, electronics and other technological professions needed to sustain the growth of these industries in Central Florida.
 William H. Dial, a bank president and lawyer with friends in Tallahassee, began lobbying for passage of what became Florida Senate Bill No. 125.
 He enlisted the aid of former state Senate President William Shands, who used his many connections in the Florida Senate to help convince lawmakers to support the bill.
 With Shands' help, and the editorial support of Orlando Sentinel publisher Martin Anderson and Senator Beth Johnson of Orange County, the bill finally moved out of committee and easily passed both the House and Senate.
 A citizen's advisory committee, led by Dial, was formed to help finance and build public support for the university.

-On January 24, 1964, seven months after the governor had signed Bill No. 125 into law, the Board of Control (now the Board Of Regents, or BOR) selected a 1, 227-acre tract along Alafaya Trail in northeast Orange County, 12 miles northeast of downtown Orlando.
+On January 24, 1964, seven months after the governor had signed Bill No. 125 into law, the Board of Control (from 1905 to 1965, then the Board of Regents, or BOR, from 1965 to 2001 and now the Board of Governors) selected a 1,227-acre tract along Alafaya Trail in northeast Orange County, 12 miles northeast of downtown Orlando.
 It was selected as being the most accessible to the largest number of people in the east central Florida area.
 Most of the land was acquired from Frank Adamucci, a New Jersey building contractor who donated 500 acres and sold another 500 acres for $500,000.
-Donations from other landowners gave the university more frontage on Alafaya Trail and pushed the total size of the parcel up to 1, 227 acres.
+Donations from other landowners gave the university more frontage on Alafaya Trail and pushed the total size of the parcel to 1,227 acres.

 In order to be eligible for funding from the 1965 Florida Legislature, the site had to be available immediately.
 It had been expected that Orange County would buy the property and donate it to the state, but the County lacked the necessary funds.
 Eighty-nine Orange County residents pledged a total of $1 million in cash and securities to secure the purchase of the site.
 Millions more would be needed to begin construction.
 Martin Anderson called Governor Haydon Burns and Dial flew to Tallahassee to argue for immediate funding.
 The Governor agreed and ordered the project to be moved to No. 1 on the higher-education funding priority list.